CoetseeM/MichaelaCoetsee.github.io/README.md

 ## COVID-19 Vaccination and Death Rates

-**_Task Description:_** Using NHS open source data explore how the vaccines effected COVID-19 hospital admissions and deaths in the UK.
+**_Task Description:_** Using NHS open source data explore how the vaccines effected COVID-19 hospital admissions and deaths in England.

 **_Goal:_**
 1. How do weekly admissions and weekly deaths compare following the first COVID-19 vaccine in England?